dermacare/DermaCareUI/README.md

-# DermaCareUI
-UI for DermaCare in React
+Frontend web application for the DermaCare, written in ReactJS

+Usage:

+$ nam install

+$ node start